Water

 The Turkana County Government, through strategic interventions, continues to support and catalyze both domestic and foreign investors in the County’s Water sector.
 Some of these interventions include:

-• Prioritization of and resource mobilization for water services development under the Governor’s five-point transformative agenda.
-This includes an investment of USD 7.45 million to strengthen the governance and institutional framework for the water sector
+• Prioritization of and resource mobilization for water services development under the Governor’s Nine-Point Development Agenda.

 • Direct investment of USD 222.48 million in water and sanitation infrastructure to enhance water security.
 This includes the drilling of wells and boreholes